 Which 1app smart control mode should you use?

-A practical guide to choosing between Autopilot Value, Maximise Self-Sufficiency, Arbitrage + Reserve, Profit, and Manual Control in 1app.energy.
+A practical guide to choosing between Autopilot, Home First, and Time-based Control in 1app.energy.

-If you are looking at the smart controls inside 1app.energy, the main question is not "which mode sounds cleverest?"
+If you are looking at the smart controls inside 1app.energy, the useful question is not "which mode sounds most advanced?"
 It is "what do I actually want the battery to do for my home?"

-One important framing point first: the smart control choice sits underneath the flagship daytime EV-battery protection fix.
-In other words, if your setup qualifies for the Octopus daytime battery-drain protection workflow, that still comes first.
+One important framing point first: the smart control choice sits underneath the flagship daytime EV-battery protection workflow.
+If your setup qualifies for Octopus smart-charging battery protection, that still comes first.
 The mode choice mostly affects what the battery does outside those conflict windows.

 If you want the product pages for each mode, start here: